Lower Brazacott Farm, Brazacott, North Petherwin, Launceston, PL15

 Four Bedrooms Bathroom and separate Shower Room Hall Study Living / Dining Room Sun Room Kitchen Cloakroom Utility Room

-Two Traditional Cornish Cobb, stone and block barns - potential for conversion (subject to planning application) Large multi purpose Barn with internal stables
+Two Traditional Cornish Cobb Barns Large multi purpose Barn with internal stables Potential for conversion

 Mature Gently Sloping Pasture over Three Paddocks Approx Three Acres Young Woodland In all extending to some 13 acres